giamberinigiulia/SPE_Project/README.md

 - **Closed M/M/1 System**: A single-server queue with a fixed number of clients cycling between being served and generating new requests.
 - **Closed M/M/k System**: A multi-server queue with a fixed number of clients and multiple servers, where clients cycle between being served and generating new requests.

 The project uses Flask to create a web server that handles client requests and manage multiple worker processes.
-Locust is used as a load generator to simulate client requests and measure the system's performance.

 ## Installation